-Active rehabilitation gives you the opportunity to escape the chronic effect of a lower back injury.
+Active rehabilitation gives you the opportunity to escape the chronic effects of a lower back injury.
 Frequent relapses is the rule unless you are prepared to go through the discipline of a daily exercise program.

 The fundamental problem is that the pain decreases much faster than you heal.
 Simply because the sharp stabs have halved does not mean that the tissues have been restored by fifty percent.

 When one has a serious illness, such as pneumonia, a sense of malaise and weakness is the norm.
 You know that, despite the fact that breathing has returned to normal, the effect of the disease has not yet passed.
 One has no difficulty with the idea that a period of recuperation is important.

 But with severe lower back pain, one doesn't actually feel sick.
 And once the symptoms have reduced significantly, the temptation to get back into the fast lane too soon is very great.
 Then there's a relapse, often worse than the first episode, with sciatica radiating down the leg.